Vuejs-Certification/bootcamp-level-1-take-home-feature-challenge/CHECKLIST.md

 - The component displays the proper number of stars based on the count prop

-- The user can control the rating with the arrow and number keys
+- The user can control the rating with the arrow and number keys (left, right, up, down, 1-9)

 - The user can click on a star to set the rating